A Proof of the CSP Dichotomy Conjecture: Algorithm

+Let us explain how $\CheckIrreducibility$ works.
+For every $k\in\{1,2,\ldots,n\}$ and every maximal congruence $\sigma_{k}$ on $D_{k}$ we do the following.
+We start with the partition $\sigma_{k}$ of the $k$-th variable, so we put $I=\{k\}$ (line 4 of the pseudocode), which is the set of variables with a partition.
+Then we try to extend the partition of $D_{k}$ to other domains.
+We choose a constraint having $x_{k}$ in the scope, choose another variable $x_{j}$, and consider the projection of $C$ onto $x_{k},x_{j}$, which we denote by $\delta$.
+Since $\sigma_{k}$ is maximal, we may have two possibilities: either all equivalence classes of $\sigma_{k}$ are connected in $\delta$, or none of the equivalence classes are connected in $\delta$.
+In the second case the partition of $D_{k}$ generates a partition of $D_{j}$ with the same number of classes, and we add $j$ to $I$ (lines 10-15 of the pseudocode).

+We continue this procedure while we can add new variables to $I$.
+As a result we get a set $I$ and a partition of $D_{i}$ for every $i\in I$.
+Put $\mathbf{X'} = \{x_{i}\mid i\in I\}$.
+Then, the projection of $\Theta$ onto $\mathbf{X'}$ can be split into several instances on smaller domains, and each of them can be solved using recursion.
 Thus, we can check whether the solution set of the projection of the instance onto $\mathbf{X'}$ is subdirect or empty.
 If it is empty then we state that there are no solutions.
 If it is not subdirect, then we can reduce the corresponding domain.
-If it is subdirect, then we go to the next $k\in\{1,2,\ldots,n\}$ and next maximal congruence $\sigma_{k}$ on $D_{k}$, and repeat the procedure.
+If it is subdirect, then we go to the next $k\in\{1,2,\ldots,n\}$ and the next maximal congruence $\sigma_{k}$ on $D_{k}$, and repeat the procedure.
+If for all $k$ and all maximal congruences the solution set of the obtained instance is subdirect, then the instance is irreducible (see Lemma~\ref{CheckIrreducibilityCorrectness}).

+Define the function $\CheckWeakerInstance$, which checks that if we simultaneously weaken every constraint then the solution set of the obtained instance is subdirect.
+Thus, we weaken every constraint of $\Theta$ (function $\WeakenEveryConstraint$ in the pseudocode), that is, we make a copy of $\Theta$, and replace each constraint by all weaker constraints without dummy variables.
+Recursively calling the algorithm, check that the obtained instance has a solution with $x_{i}=b$ for every $i\in\{1,2,\ldots,n\}$ and $b\in D_{i}$.
+If not, reduce $D_{i}$ to the projection onto $x_{i}$ of the solution set of the obtained instance.
+Otherwise, go on.

+It remains to define the function $\SolveNonlinked$, which solves an instance that is not linked and not fragmented (see the pseudocode).
+Such an instance can be split into several instances on smaller domains.
+First, we consider the set $\mathbf X'$ of all variables appearing in the constraints of the instance and take the projection of the instance onto $\mathbf{X'}$.
+Then we consider each linked component, that is, elements that can be connected by a path in the instance.
+Since the instance is cycle-consistent, the division into linked components defines a congruence on every domain (see Lemma~\ref{LinkedConIsCon}), and each block of this congruence is a subuniverse of the domain.
+Thus, each linked component can be viewed as a CSP instance in a constraint language $\Gamma$ on smaller domains, which can be solved using the recursion.
+If at least one of them has a solution, then the original instance has a solution.